allegro/bigflow/docs/cli.md

 # BigFlow CLI

-BigFlow offers a command-line tool called `bigflow`.
+BigFlow package offers a command-line tool called `bigflow`.
 It lets you run, build, and deploy your workflows from command-line on any machine with Python.

-`bigflow` CLI is the recommended way of working with BigFlow for developing on a local machine as well as for build and deployment automation on CI/CD servers.
+BigFlow CLI is the recommended way of working with BigFlow projects on a local machine as well as for build and deployment automation on CI/CD servers.

-## Installing `bigflow` CLI
+## Installing BigFlow CLI

 Prerequisites: